 Even though we only started on Earth Day of this year, we have already had the chance to help 18 recipients receive limbs and we have partnered with the Washington Coastsavers to clean even more plastic off of the beaches and put it to better use.

-This project started off with the hope to just help one person.
+Firstly, this project started off with the hope to just help one person.
 Amazingly enough, people have rallied together in support of what we are doing.
 Recently, we have had the chance to purchase our own industrial extruder, which allows us to streamline our production process and focus our efforts on going to even more beach cleanups!
 Our hope in the future is to be able to do everything in-house: shred the plastic, develop it into filament that we can feed into the 3D printer, and develop the prosthetics for recipients.
 It is a tall order, but we believe that with the support we have received and hope to continue to receive will help us achieve that goal.

 We know the negative impact that people have had and continue to have on the environment.
 That is why we are seeking to make a change.
 Sometimes we as people look at these global issues like pollution and think that someone is taking care of the problem.